Mike-Honey/co2-levels-indoorco2map/README.md

 ## Reference

 Dataviz using data from CO2 monitors to analyse CO2 levels.
-The data format is that output by the [indoorco2map.com](https://indoorco2map.com) project, a crowd-sourced dataset of CO2 levels non-residential buildings.
+The data format is that output by the [indoorco2map.com](https://indoorco2map.com) project, a crowd-sourced dataset of CO2 levels in non-residential buildings.
 The data is updated every 6 hours.
 Thanks to the maintainers of that project, the well-structured data they collect is made freely available.

 ## Summary